joinmarket-webui/jamdocs/docs/FAQ.md

 - single collaborative transactions generally take only a few minutes (<15min)
 - a scheduled sweep can take hours, even days (<3days)

-If something takes longer that this, then there might be a different issue.
+If an operation takes longer than that, then there might be a different issue.
 See ["Something else is/seems stuck"](#something-isseems-stuck-what-can-i-do) for more info.

 ### Something else is/seems stuck; what can I do?